top of page

 Feeling Different/ Lack of Belonging

-Inferiority & Self-Doubt
+Inferiority And Self-Doubt

 Feeling Not Enough